mark-hennessy/flow-vs-typescript/README.md

 ```
 npm install
 ```
-Either of these commands will install the project's dependencies as defined in the package.json file.
+Either of these commands will install the project's dependencies as defined in 'package.json'.

 ## NPM Scripts
 NPM scripts are defined in 'package.json'